These changes apply to both the Free and Premium version of WP fail2ban:

 - Updated Filters

-- You must update your filters, especially if you are using any of the "extra" comment logging as the message format has changed and will not be matched by the old filters; it has also been moved to the "soft" filter.
+- You must update your filters after upgrading, especially if you are using any of the "extra" comment logging as the message format has changed and will not be matched by the old filters; it has also been moved to the "soft" filter.

 Unsure how to update your filters?
 If you're using the standard WordPress Droplet on DigitalOcean, I've created a Gig on Fiverr to update them for you.
 For other platforms please either post on the forum or send me an email to support; I'll add other Gigs for the most commonly requested platorms.

 You should review any custom filters; the "Authentication attempt for unknown user" message has been moved to the "soft" filter.

 - The "extra" comment logging has been improved and moved to the "soft" filter, making the two old constants redundant:

 The old constants will work for the time being but are scheduled to be removed in a future release.

 - You should backup the database before upgrading.
 The v5 schema is not backward compatible with v4; if you need to revert to v4 you will need to restore the backup.

 - A new IPv6 column.
 This is essential for operation so is added and populated automatically on upgrade.